-Posted by Marijuana Doctors on 10/09/2018 in Medical Marijuana Updates
+Posted by Marijuana Doctors on 10/09/2018 in Marijuana News and Updates

 On September 17, 2018, Louisiana lawmakers eliminated a cap on the number of patients a doctor can see for medical marijuana.
 They also removed a rule requiring doctor’s visits every 90 days.
 These laws hindered access for many people, so their removal brings promise for patients looking for relief.

 However, we still have plenty of obstacles to consider when we talk about Louisiana policy.
 Keep reading to learn more about this change and the availability of care for patients in Louisiana.

 In 2016, the Louisiana State Board of Medical Examiners established a rule that limited how many patients a doctor could treat with medical marijuana.
 According to this regulation, physicians could only write recommendations for up to 100 patients.
 At the time of writing, 33 physicians can recommend cannabis medicine.
 When we do the math, that means that 3300 patients could get care under this law.

 This may seem like a large number to some, but one doctor stated he alone has a waiting list of 700 patients.
 Medical marijuana laws also mandated regular 90-day visits for patients getting recommendations.
 These policies severely restricted the number of patients who could receive natural relief.

 Patients all over Louisiana advocated for a lift on the cap and visit requirements for better access to care.
 The state has few doctors registered to recommend medical marijuana.
 Combined with low patient caps, this physician shortage means most projected patients couldn’t get recommendations.